oxinabox/Kaldi-Notes/tidigits/eval.md

 The Sentence Error Rate (SER), is actually the utterance error rate.
 Of all the unterances in the test set, it is the portion that had zero errors.
 Both error rates only consider the most likely hypothesis in the latice.

+`utils/best_wer.pl` will take as input any number of the `wer_<N>` files, and will outout the best WER from amoungst them.

+###How scoring is done
+Scoring is done by `local/score.sh`. this program takes a `--min-lmwt`, `--max-lmwt` for the minimul and maximum language model weight.
+It outputs the `wer_N` files for each of this different weights.
+The Language Model Weight, is  the trade off (vs the Accutic model weight) as to which is more important, matching the language model, or matching the sounds.

+The scoring program works by opening all the latice files, and getting them to output a transcription of the best guess at the words in all of the utterances they contain.
+The best guess is done with `<kalid-trunk>/src/latticebin/lattice-best-path` the language model weight is passed to it, as `-lm-scale`.

+The WER is calcuated using `<kalid-trunk>/src/bin/computer-wer`, which takes two transcription files -- the best guess output in the previous step, and the correct labels.
+The program outputs the portion that match.